webbgroup/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/2-sns.md

 - Access Controls: IAM policies to regulate access to the SNS API

 - SNS Access Policies (similar to S3 Bucket policies)
-    - Useful for mult account access to SNS topics
+    - Useful for multi-account access to SNS topics
     - Useful for allowing other services to write to an SNS topic